-Introduction to Clinical Concepts
+Introduction to Clinical Concepts Lab

 This course content is designed to provide students with an overview of clinical skills and concepts necessary to be successful in a radiation therapy clinical setting.
 Labs will give students the ability to practice clinical skills in an academically challenging atmosphere where critical thinking and problem solving are vital.
+Radiation and MR safety procedures are incorporated into the lab.
+A study of radiographic human anatomy, as it pertains to identifying organs at risk, is included.
+Cross-sectional anatomy and its importance to radiation therapists is presented.
+An introduction to the CT scanner and its use in simulation is included.